dariovas/dai-lab-http-infrastructure/README.md

 To add this, we make an API call.
 To do this we use JavaScript.

-This is integrated directly into the HTML page
+This is integrated directly into the HTML page.

 It will run a GET request to the dynamic server to get all the bars, then it will display them in the section of the index.html file containing the id `barsRow`.
 ```